 - Go to Settings > Battery > Show detailed usage.

-- If you find an app that you don’t recognize, uninstall it immediately.
+- If you find an app you don’t recognize, uninstall it immediately.

-Jailbreaking allows users to bypass the in-built restriction so you can install unauthorized apps.
+Jailbreaking allows users to bypass in-built restrictions so they can install unauthorized apps.
 It can make your device vulnerable to malicious software and compromise your security.
-Cydia is the alternative app store that automatically gets installed on your device when it is jailbroken.
+Cydia is an alternative app store that automatically gets installed on your device when it is jailbroken.

-- To identify if your device is jailbroken simply type in “Cydia” in your search bar and it should appear in the result if present.
+- To identify if your device is jailbroken, type in “Cydia” in your search bar, and it should appear as a result if present.

 It’s easy to overlook malicious apps as they can seem like any other app.
-Look for unknown apps hiding in your device.
+Look for unknown apps hidden in your device.

-- To see a list of all the apps you’ve purchased, go to ‘AppStore > Tap your profile photo > Got to Purchased’.
-If you find an app that is not on this list, it can be potentially malicious.
+- To see a list of all the apps you’ve purchased, go to ‘AppStore > Tap your profile photo > Got to Purchased.’
+If you find an app not on this list, it can be potentially malicious.

-If you’re experiencing a lot of pop-ups on Safari, firstly check if you have turned on block pop-ups on your device
+If you’re experiencing a lot of pop-ups on Safari, first check if you have turned on blocked pop-ups on your device.

-- Under the ‘General’ section you will find ‘Block Pop-Ups’ toggle.
+- Under the ‘General’ section will find the ‘Block Pop-Ups’ toggle.
 Turn it on if it isn’t already.

-If the problem still persists it might be due to malware.
-Do not click any of such pop-ups as it may lead to a security breach.
+If the problem persists, it might be due to malware.
+Do not click on any such pop-up as it may lead to a security breach.

-Malicious apps can use your data in the background in order to transfer information.
-Go through your billing statement and check if your data usage is suddenly increased or whether you are paying for SMS to private numbers.
+Malicious apps can use your data in the background to transfer information.
+Go through your billing statement and check if your data usage has suddenly increased or whether you are paying for SMS to private numbers.